 Once costs are taken into account, the average returns generated by index funds trounce those generated by actively managed funds by well over 1 percent per year.
 Now, 1 percent per year may not sound like a lot, but the compound interest formula of equation 1 shows that \$10,000 growing for 30 years at 10 percent per year becomes \$170,449.40, whereas that same amount of money growing at 11 percent for 30 years becomes \$220,892.30.
-For anyone saving for retirement, an extra 1 percent per year is a very big deal.
+For to pay large salaries to professional fund managers; they also have to pay for the massive amounts of trading that those managers engage in as they buy and sell assets in their quest to produce superior returns.
+The costs of running an index fund are, by contrast, very small since changes are made to an index fund's portfolio only on the rare occasions when the fund's underlying index changes.
+As a result, trading costs are low and there is no need to pay for a anyone saving for retirement, an extra 1 percent per year is a very big deal.

 Why do actively managed funds do so much worse than index funds?
 The answer is twofold.
 First, arbitrage makes it virtually impossible for actively managed funds to select portfolios that will do any better than index funds that have similar levels of risk.
 As a result, before taking costs into account, actively managed funds and index funds produce very similar returns.
-Second, actively managed funds charge their investors much higher fees than do passively managed funds, so that, after taking costs into account, actively managed funds do worse by about 1 percent per year.
+Second, actively managed funds charge their investors much higher fees than do passively managed funds, so that, after taking costs into account, actively managed funds do worse by about 1 percent per year. professional manager.
+The overall result is that while the largest and most popular index fund currently charges its investors only .18 percent per year for its services, the typical actively managed fund charges more than 1.5 percent per year.